KIR-CellDIVE/wsi-segmentation/README.md

 rm ubuntu-2204.tar
 ```

-To enter the newly created `WSL` environment `Ubuntu` as the user `ubuntu` you set in the previous step run the following in the `PowerShell`:
+To enter the newly created `WSL` environment `Ubuntu_DIVEMAP` as the user `ubuntu` you set in the previous step run the following in the `PowerShell`:

 ```bash
 wsl -d Ubuntu_DIVEMAP -u ubuntu